 Quinoa is a superfood!
 Here are come nutrition facts about quinoa:

 - It has a very high protein content (about twice the protein of regular cereal grains), which makes it a great source of protein for vegetarians

 - It is the only grain that is a complete protein, meaning that it contains a balanced set of all nine essential amino acids

-- It is gluten-free and easy to digest which makes it a nice option for people who are gluten-intolerant
+- It is gluten free and easy to digest, which makes it a nice option for people who are gluten intolerant

 - It is a good source of dietary fiber

-A 3-year prospective study of 229 postmenopausal women with coronary artery disease, published in the July 2005 issue of the American Heart Journal, shows that those eating at least 6 servings of whole grains each week experienced slower progression of coronary atherosclerosis, the build-up of plaque that narrows the vessels of the heart through which blood flows.(2)
+Numerous studies have shown that increased dietary fiber is associated with lower rates of coronary artery disease.
+A 3-year prospective study of 229 postmenopausal women with coronary artery disease, published in the July 2005 issue of the American Heart Journal, showed that those eating at least 6 servings of whole grains each week experienced slower progression of coronary atherosclerosis, the build-up of plaque that narrows the vessels of the heart through which blood flows.

 Because of all of its healthy properties, quinoa is a great choice for people with cardiovascular disease, high cholesterol, and high blood pressure.
 It's also a nice alternative for anyone trying to cut down their intake of refined, processed carbohydrates and include more healthy whole grains in their diet.